h4pp1n3ss/x86Windows-BindShellcode/README.md

-# Windows/x86 - Bind TCP shellcode / Dynamic Null-Byte Free PEB & EDT method (419 bytes)
+# Windows/x86 - Bind TCP shellcode / Dynamic PEB & EDT method null-free (415 bytes)

 ## Description:

-This a bind tcp shellcode that open a listen socket on port 1337.
+This a bind tcp shellcode that open a listen socket on 0.0.0.0 and port 1337.
 In order to accomplish this task the shellcode uses the PEB method to locate the baseAddress of the required module and the Export Directory Table to locate symbols.
 Also the shellcode uses a hash function to gather dynamically the required symbols without worry about the length.